 Wood-Tikchik State Park is spread over 1.6 million acres and named for its two separate systems of large, interconnected clear-water lakes.
 Bordered by the Nushagak lowlands on the east and the Wood River Mountains to the west, the two systems of lakes span a variety of terrain and are renowned for their diverse beauty.
 Other than a handful of fishing and hunting lodges in and around the park, Wood-Tikchik is an undeveloped wilderness that attracts kayakers, canoers, rafters and boaters.
 Visitors are usually totally self-sufficient and reach the park by air taxi from Dillingham or charter boat from the village of Aleknagik on Lake Aleknagik, 25 miles north of Dillingham and connected to the city by road.

 Dillingham is also the hub for many of the air taxis that operate within Togiak National Wildlife Refuge.
 The 4.7-million-acre refuge features pristine rivers, clear mountain lakes and steep sloped mountains and stretches from the Bering Sea to the treeless tundra uplands of the Ahklun and Wood River mountains.
 The main activities in the refuge are float trips and sport fishing.
 The refuge offers some of the finest salmon and trout fishing in Alaska; all five species of Pacific salmon can be found there.
 The refuge also provides habitat for at least 201 staging, migrating or breeding bird species while brown bear, moose and caribou attract sport hunters to the area.
-Along the refuge’s coastline, up to 12,000 male walruses may haul out on Cape Pierce at one time.
+Along the refuge’s coastline, up to 12,000 male walruses may haul out on Cape Pierce, one of the two largest regularly used terrestrial haulouts for Pacific walrus in the United States, between June and October.